aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-apng/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS file to APNG via C#" h2="Export PS to APNG within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, and convert various file formats within their .NET applications.
+It includes components for working with PDF, Word, Excel, PowerPoint, Outlook, and other file formats.
+With Aspose.Total for .NET, developers can easily export PS to APNG image within any .NET applications in two simple steps.

+The first step is to use Aspose.PDF for .NET to export PS to JPEG.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents within their .NET applications.
+It supports a wide range of features, including the ability to export PS to JPEG.

+The second step is to use Aspose.Imaging for .NET to convert JPEG to APNG.
+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, and convert images within their .NET applications.
+It supports a wide range of image formats, including JPEG, PNG, TIFF, and more.
+With Aspose.Imaging for .NET, developers can easily convert JPEG to APNG.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export PS to APNG image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to APNG.
+In summary, Aspose.Total for .NET makes it easy to export PS to APNG image within any .NET applications.
+By using Aspose.PDF for .NET to export PS to JPEG, and Aspose.Imaging for .NET to convert JPEG to APNG, developers can quickly and easily create APNG images from PS files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}